norskeld/sigma/apps/docs/content/guides/error-recovery.md

 ## Recovering

-[recover] takes a parser, a resynchronisation strategy, and a fallback.
+[recover] takes a parser, a resynchronisation strategy, an optional fallback, and options.
 On a committed failure it records the failure, runs the strategy to skip the malformed region, and resolves to the fallback value in its place.

 For a statement list the natural boundary is the terminator, so the strategy is [syncPast] over `;`.
 Only `Body` changes: